 FCC/VDE Shielded Cabinets

 Our FCC/VDE cabinets provide high attenuation at low cost.
 These cabinets can ensure your equipment meets FCC/VDE or other EMI requirements for a variety of commercial and industrial applications.
-Modular construction ensures compatibility with our Heavy Duty and RFI Cabinets.
+Modular construction provides compatibility with our Heavy Duty and RFI Cabinets.
 Of course, all the benefits of our Heavy Duty Cabinets, such as 3,000 pound load capacity, make this a very cost effective shielded cabinet.

 Shielded enclosures allow you to meet a wide variety of requirements for EMI/RFI suppression including: